Feral chicken

-Feral chickens are derived from domestic chickens (Gallus gallus domesticus) who have returned to the wild.
+Feral chickens are derived from domestic chickens (Gallus domesticus) who have returned to the wild.
 Like the red junglefowl (the closest wild relative of domestic chickens), feral chickens will roost in bushes in order to avoid predators at night.

 Feral chickens typically form social groups composed of a dominant cockerel, several hens, and subordinate cocks.
 Sometimes the dominant cockerel is designated by a fight between cocks.